mjhea0/blog/content/python-cli-tool-comparison.md

 WAZZUP, KYLE!
 ```

-This command-line utility breaks down into a few things the library we choose will need to implement.
+This command-line application breaks down into a few things the library we choose will need to implement.
 This article will compare each libraries method for implementing the following features:

 1. Commands (hello, goodbye)
 2. Arguments (name)